Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 | Brown patches on leaves | Sunburn | Move to indirect light, away from direct sun |

-| Leggy, sparse growth | Insufficient light | Move to brighter location |
+| Leggy, sparse growth | Insufficient light | Move to a brighter location |

-| Variegation fading | Too little light | Increase light exposure (variegated varieties need more) |
+| Variegation fading | Too little light | Increase light (variegated types need more) |

-| Sticky residue on leaves | Pest infestation (scale, mealybugs) | Treat with neem oil or insecticidal soap |
+| Sticky residue on leaves | Pests (scale, mealybugs) | Treat with neem oil or insecticidal soap |

 | Roots brown and mushy | Root rot | Remove damaged roots, repot in fresh soil, reduce watering |